 - energy utilities, including nuclear engineering

 - oil, gas and petrochemical

 - research agencies

 Job titles can vary depending on the industry, alternative titles include:

 - works engineer

 Look for job vacancies at:

-You will also need to demonstrate that you are working at a particular level and have the required professional competences and commitment, as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).
+To become chartered, you'll need to demonstrate that you're working at a particular level and have the required professional competences and commitment, as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).

-Here, the opportunity for travel, including overseas travel, greatly increases as you will be required to visit client sites to develop maintenance strategies and solutions.
+There may be opportunity for overseas travel as you gain experience, visiting client sites to develop maintenance strategies and solutions.

 As a chartered engineer, opportunities for progression to senior level positions will arise and these could include roles in consultancy, where your expertise in maintenance management can be used in several industries.